farukomeraydin/C-programming-Course/README.md

 # C-programming-Course

 Through out the course, Visual Studio 2019 IDE is used.
-In order to understand some functions, check the definitions in MyLibrary
+In order to understand some functions, check the definitions in MyLibraries/C_Files/Omer.c

+Also in order to avoid some warnings, _CRT_SECURE_NO_WARNINGS macro was used.